InovaFiscaliza/RF.Fusion/test/README.md

 ## Rule

-This directory should contain automated validation artifacts only.
+`tests/` should contain automated validation artifacts only.

+The only intentional exception is `tools/`, which may host small manual helpers when they emulate production contracts for operator troubleshooting.

-Operational notebooks, ad-hoc SQL dumps, manual experiments and temporary lab scripts do not belong here.
+Operational notebooks, ad-hoc SQL dumps and temporary lab scraps still do not belong here.